arachnetech/homebridge-mqttthing/README.md

 ## Temperature Sensor

-Current temperature must be in the range 0 to 100 degrees Celsius to a maximum of 1dp.
+Current temperature is specified in degrees Celsius, to a maximum of 1dp.

 ```javascript
 {